nicolasff/webdis/README.markdown

 * GET and POST are supported, as well as `PUT` for file uploads.
 * JSON output by default, optional JSONP parameter (`?jsonp=myFunction` or `?callback=myFunction`).
 * Raw Redis 2.0 protocol output with `.raw` suffix
-* BSON support for compact responses and MongoDB compatibility.
 * MessagePack output with `.msg` suffix
 * HTTP 1.1 pipelining (70,000 http requests per second on a desktop Linux machine.)
 * Multi-threaded server, configurable number of worker threads.